To outline the procedure for staff requesting a period of leave without pay from their employment with the University.

 Requests that are not supported must have documented reasons supporting the non-approval attached to the request.

-Please note that both supported and unsupported applications must be forwarded to Human Resources for review/processing and/or filing.
+Please note that both supported and unsupported applications must be forwarded to People and Culture for review/processing and/or filing.

 Approved leave without pay periods will not normally exceed one year.
-In exceptional circumstances, leave without pay of up to two years may be approved at the discretion of the Vice-Chancellor and following the presentation of additional documentation.
+In exceptional circumstances, leave without pay of up to two years may be approved at the discretion of the Director, People and Culture and following the presentation of additional supporting documentation.

-For periods of up to and including four weeks, the staff member's immediate supervisor may approve leave without pay requests.
-This approval must be endorsed by the supervisor's relevant supervisor being the Vice-Chancellor, Deputy Vice-Chancellor, Pro Vice-Chancellor, Dean, Deputy Dean, Associate Dean, Director, Manager or other staff member.
+For periods of up to, and including four weeks, the staff member's immediate supervisor may approve leave without pay requests.
+This approval must be endorsed by the delegated officer.

-For periods in excess of four weeks, the Vice-Chancellor (or nominee) will determine if a request for leave without pay is approved or declined, having first received a recommendation from the Director, Human Resources.
+For periods in excess of four weeks, the Director, People and Culture will determine if a request for leave without pay is approved or declined.

 All public holidays observed during the approved leave without pay period will form part of the leave without pay period and no payment will be made in respect of public holidays.

-For staff members employed under the current University Collective Agreement, annual leave personal leave and long service leave will not accrue on leave without pay periods of more than 20 days.
+For staff members employed under the current Federation University Australia Union Enterprise Agreement 2019–2021, annual leave, personal leave, and long service leave will not accrue on leave without pay periods of more than 20 days.

-For staff members employed under the current Victorian TAFE Teaching Agreement, annual leave, personal leave and longer service leave will not accrue during any period of leave without pay
+For staff members employed under the current Federation University Australia TAFE Teaching Staff Agreement 2019, annual leave, personal leave and long service leave will not accrue during any period of leave without pay.

-Requests for personal leave without pay must be on a Staff Leave Application Form and be accompanied by a medical certificate from registered health practitioner.
+Requests for personal leave without pay must be on an Employee Leave Form and be accompanied by a medical certificate from registered health practitioner.

 Applications for personal leave without pay must be sent to the staff member's immediate Supervisor.
-All applications for personal leave without pay must be forwarded to the Director, Human Resources for approval within 10 days of receipt by the School or Portfolio.
+All applications for personal leave without pay in excess of four weeks, must be forwarded to the Director, People and Culture for approval within five working days of receipt by the School/Directorate/Portfolio.

-For staff employed under the current University Collective Agreement, periods of leave without pay that are less than twenty (20) days in any one year will not affect incremental salary progression eligibility or anniversary date.
+For staff employed under the Federation University Australia Union Enterprise Agreement 2019–2021 periods of leave without pay that are less than twenty days in any one year will not affect incremental salary progression eligibility or anniversary date.

-For periods of leave in excess of twenty (20) days, incremental salary progression and the future date for further incremental salary progression will be delayed by the period of the absence of leave without pay that exceeded twenty (20) days.
+For periods of leave in excess of twenty days, incremental salary progression and the future date for further incremental salary progression will be delayed by the period of the absence of leave without pay that exceeds twenty days.

-For staff employed under the current Victorian TAFE Teaching Agreement, incremental salary progression will only occur in line with the provisions of that agreement.
+For staff employed under the current Federation University Australia TAFE Teaching Staff Agreement 2019, incremental salary progression will only occur in line with the provisions of that agreement.

 Superannuation entitlements during a period of leave without pay will be determined by the relevant superannuation fund.